Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Effective: Invalid DateCitation and potential confiscation of aircraft
+Effective: Invalid DateCitation and potential confiscation

-Authorization of Government Drone Use
+Aeronautics — Authorization of Unmanned Aircraft Systems for Government Use

 Law Enforcement